Minecracked-YT/bevfacey.github.io/DMD10.md

 [COM1025: Typography](COM1025.md)

-* If there is no type on the page, it isn’t graphic design, it is fine art.
-Students learn about the power of typography and its uses in today’s world.
+* If there is no type on the page, it isn't graphic design, it is fine art.
+Students learn about the power of typography and its uses in today's world.
 * Prerequisite: ECOM1005: Visual Composition

 [COM1035: Graphic Tools](COM1035.md)